terraform-viettelidc/terraform-provider-vcloud/website/docs/d/provider_vdc.html.markdown

 # vcd\_provider\_vdc

-Gives a VMware Cloud Director Provider VDC data source.
+Gives a Viettel IDC Cloud Provider VDC data source.
 This data source can be used to reference a Provider VDC and use its data within other resources or data sources.

 Supported in provider *v3.8+*